 This issue occurs when a wisdom tooth is allowed to erupt through the gums into an area it doesn’t fit.
 The crammed wisdom tooth then causes inflammation of the gums, which has to be treated by antibiotics before the tooth can be removed.
-To avoid this issue altogether, wisdom teeth are often extracted before periocoronitis is allowed to develop.
+To avoid this issue altogether, wisdom teeth are often extracted before pericoronitis is allowed to develop.
 As a bone and gum dentist in Colorado Springs, we have the ability to treat and help issues with ease.

-Serving the Colorado Springs communities, local dentists Dr. Baumgardner, Dr. Henegar and the team at Briargate Dental Center provide dental surgery solutions.
+Serving the Colorado Springs communities, local dentists Dr. Baumgardner, Dr. Johnson and the team at Briargate Dental Center provide dental surgery solutions.
 Please explore our site to learn more about oral surgery and the other services we offer.

 Briargate Dental Center perform advanced oral surgery using the most modern technology and techniques.
 Give us a call today at 719.598.1293 to schedule a consultation.